ilbers/isar/RECIPE-API-CHANGELOG.md

 ### Architecture for dpkg-raw packages

-The intent of the dpkg-raw class is to easily package configuration and data files into a Debian package.
-Packages to be compiled should really use other dpkg classes where support for cross-compilation and multiarch is provided and tested. `DPKG_ARCH` is now set to `all` for `dpkg-raw` recipes.
+The primary use-case of the dpkg-raw class is to easily package configuration and data files into a Debian package: the target architecture will now default to "all".
+It may also be used to package binaries that were built outside of
+Isar: such recipes may still override `DPKG_ARCH` to `"any"` or a specific architecture matching binaries to be included in the payload of the package.

-This change fixes an issue where a `dpkg` package is built for `-compat` or `-native` and `DEPENDS` on a `dpkg-raw` package.
+This change fixes an issue where a `dpkg` package is built for `-compat` or `-native` and `DEPENDS` on a `dpkg-raw` package with `DPKG_ARCH` set to `"all"`.
+Some issues remain with `dpkg-raw` packages targetting a specific architecture:
+Isar will advertise -native and -compat variants even though such recipes can only produce packages for that architecture and not what could possibly expect for -native or -compat.
+If we consider a dpkg-raw recipe generating an `arm64` package on an `amd64` host: you would expect the -native variant to produce an `amd64` package and -compat an 'armhf` package: it will however remain `arm64` and build of dependent recipes (image or dpkg) may fail because of the architecture mismatch.